 You don’t have to exercise every day for 2 hours to get results, your body needs time to recover.
-Aim for 30 minutes of moderate activity every day coupled with a few days of high intensity fitness routines.
+Aim for 30 minutes of moderate activity 5 days a week with some high intensity fitness routines.

 To effectively burn fat, your body needs to prepare.
-Get the blood pumping and muscles prepped.
+Getting the heart going and muscles prepped can also help to avoid injuries.
 Try walking and building up to a slow jog, leading to a run to work up some sweat.
 Once you are warm, you can get into your fitness routine.

 Just like with food, you cant expect to do the same thing everyday and get continuous results.
 Your body will become used to the activity and stop progressing.
 Step up the intensity of your workout or change it up.
 Usually do cardio?
 Why not add in some weights.

-Many women fear the weight room in fear of becoming ‘bulky’ but making use of weight actually holds the key to that toned body you’ve been dreaming of.
+Many women fear the weight room in fear of becoming ‘bulky’ but making use of weights actually holds the key to that toned body and strong core you’ve been dreaming of.
 Start off small and gradually up the weight.

 Truth be told, you can have just as much success from the comfort of your own home.
-There are so many fitness DVDs and YouTube videos out there now.
-All you need is a pair of trainers, enough space and motivation.
+There are so many fitness videos out there on YouTube now.
+All you need is some loose clothing, enough space and motivation.

 When you make a new promise it can be easy to want to do everything all at once and really hit it hard for the first few days.
 However, all this will do is tire your body out and prevent you working out.
 Try 2 to 3 days a week of moderate exercise to begin with and then add on a day and up the intensity.